ajthinking/data-story-backup-2023-07-19/README.md

 ```

 ### React Component
 Until organized into npm packages, *everything* lives in a NextJs app.
-Later, we will export a component ´<DataStory />` as well as a server lib.
+Later, we will export a React component as well as a server lib.

 ### Commands
 ```bash